Gheorghe Pintilie: Communist rise

+Pătrășcanu's ouster

 From 1945 to August 1948, Pintilie was also at the helm of the Central Committee's Political and Administrative Office.
 While here, he prepared a transition from the old-regime Siguranța to a new, fully communized structure, the Securitate.
 He personally oversaw a money laundering system, which saw the Siguranța dumping gold on the black market, then transferring it toward the PCR.
 Pintilie was seconded and succeeded at the PCR Office by Alexandru Drăghici, who also continued Pintilie's work in verifying the loyalties of PCR cadres.
 Troncotă additionally notes that this specialized position made Pintilie the éminence grise of inner-party "conflicts and intrigues".
 Alexandru Bârlădeanu, who also enjoyed Gheorghiu-Dej's confidence, made the following assessment: "In his line of work [Bodnarenko] was held to be a very honest man.
 Honest in that he only did what was asked of him.
 He never took any initiative, since these would've looked like intrigues, on that level of his.
 Chișinevschi was the opposite.
 Here's why Dej trusted Pantiușa, who only did things if so ordered by a superior."